Aayush895/QR-Code-Component/README.md

 ## Acknowledgments

-I would like to thank frontend mentor for providing an amazing platform where beginners like me can come and refine our skills on front-end web devlopment and also for providing such an open community where we can get feedback from other folks who are experienced in this field.
+I would like to thank frontend mentor for providing an amazing platform where beginners like me can come and refine our skills in front-end web development and also for providing such an open community where we can get feedback from other folks who are experienced in this field.